jforget/raku-Hamilton2/doc/Hamilton.en.md

 of `NOR`  with partial paths  within Northern  India and ending  at an exterior  small area.
 Of these  1416  paths, 793  cannot extend  into Southern India and 623 can.
-Each of these 623 partial paths can extend with between  192 and 423  Southern India partial paths,  depending on whether the  end of the  Northern India  regional path is  adjacent to `AND` only, to  `MAH` only, to both  `AND` and `GON` or  to both `MAH` and `KHA`.
-If using  the lower  value 192,  we get  2 ×  623 ×  192 = 239 232 partial paths  which will be pushed to the  `to-do` list to no avail.
+Each of these 623 partial paths can extend with between 192  and 423 Southern India regional  paths, depending on whether the  end of the  Northern India  regional path is  adjacent to `AND` only, to  `MAH` only, to both  `AND` and `GON` or  to both `MAH` and `KHA`.
+If using  the lower  value 192,  we get  2 ×  623 ×  192 = 239 232 partial paths  which will be pushed at one  time or another to the `to-do` list to no avail.

 ```
 select P.from_code, count(*)